-Tragically, John Entwistle - The Ox - died in his Las Vegas hotel room in June 2002, literally on the eve of an American tour which had been primarily designed to bring some financial relief to Messrs Entwistle and Daltrey (who did not receive the song writing royalties enjoyed by Townshend).
+Tragically, John Entwistle – The Ox – died in his Las Vegas hotel room in June 2002, literally on the eve of an American tour primarily designed to bring some financial relief to Messrs Entwistle and Daltrey (who did not receive the songwriting royalties enjoyed by Townshend).
 He was 57.

 Forensic investigation found no indecent images in his possession and elected not to prosecute him.

-The Who's first studio album since 1982 had been promised for at least a year before its arrival in 2006.
+The Who’s first studio album since 1982 had been promised for at least a year before it arrived in 2006.